 The Réseau de surveillance de la qualité de l’air

 The Réseau de surveillance de la qualité de l’air has a team that measures, analyzes and validates the concentrations of pollutants in the surrounding air to provide a status of the stiuation.
-The network’s 11 stations (in French) are spread out across the island of Montréal.
+The 11 permanent sampling stations (in French) and the two temporary stations for special projects are spread out across the island of Montréal.

 Tests conducted by the city